Suman668/Investment-Advisor-/README.md

 The Investment Advisor Data Analytics project will involve collecting, cleaning, and organizing financial data from a variety of sources, such as stock exchanges, financial news websites, and economic indicators.
 The data will then be analyzed using Python libraries to identify patterns and trends, and to generate insights about market conditions and investment opportunities.

-#Tech stack used
- Python & Pandas (for data analysis)
- Microsoft Excel & PowerPoint (for Visualising and Presenting insights)